-5.3 Spatial Risk Visualization
+3.10.5.3 Spatial Risk Visualization

 Risk management cannot take place without proper risk governance.
 Risk governance has been promoted in the ISDR, Hyogo framework for action to: "Promote and improve dialogue and cooperation among scientific communities and practitioners working on disaster-risk reduction, and encourage partnerships among stakeholders, including those working on the socio-economic dimensions of disaster-risk reduction" (UN-ISDR, 2005a).
 Governance depends on the level of political commitment and strong institutions.
 Good governance is identified in the ISDR Framework for disaster reduction as a key area for the success of effective and sustained disaster-risk reduction (IRGC, 2005).
-One of the important processes in risk governance is risk communication, which is the interactive exchange of information about risks among risk assessors, managers, news media, interested groups and the general public.
+One of the important processes in risk governance is risk communication, which is the interactive exchange of information about risks among risk assessors, managers, news media, interested groups, and the general public.
 An important component of that is the visualization of risk.
 Since risk is a spatially varying phenomenon, GIS technology is now the standard approach for the production and presentation of risk information.
-Risk can be presented in the form of statistical information per administrative unit, such as a Risk Index value resulting from qualitative risk assessment, the Probable Maximum Loss (PML) or Average Annual Loss (AAL), Loss-Exceedance curve for economic risk, or F-N curves for societal population risk.
-Risk can also be visualized in map form, that shows the spatial variation of risk.
+Risk can be presented in the form of statistical information per administrative unit, such as a risk index value resulting from qualitative risk assessment, the probable maximum loss or the average annual loss, loss-exceedance curve for economic risk, or F-N curves for societal population risk.
+Risk can also be visualized in map form that depicts the spatial variation of risk.

-The type of risk (qualitative/quantitative, direct/indirect, societal risk/individual risk etc.) and the visualization technique used depends on the stakeholder to which the risk information is communicated.
-Table 7 gives an overview of the relation between stakeholders and the type of risk visualization.
+The type of risk (qualitative/quantitative, direct/indirect, societal risk/individual risk, etc.) and the visualization technique used depends on the stakeholder to which the risk information is communicated.
+Table 7 provides an overview of the relation between stakeholders and the type of risk visualization.